aielte-research/yamvp/README.md

 [![pypi](https://img.shields.io/pypi/v/yamvp.svg)](https://pypi.org/project/yamvp/)
 # YAMVP - Yet Another Matplotlib Venn-diagram Plotter
 ## Overview
-This module provides a function to create Matplotlib figures containing ellipse-based Venn-diagrams with up to 5 classes.
+This module provides a function for creating Matplotlib figures with ellipse-based Venn-diagrams for up to five classes.

-The main goal was to provide a simple interface and good looks.
+Its primary aim is a simple interface and visually appealing results.

-For example, color mixing of the class intersections does not simply rely on alpha stacking.
+For example, colors in the class intersections are combined using more sophisticated mixing than simple alpha stacking.

 ## Installation
 ```